20 January 2020

 Biogas powered bus in Stockholm

 Hans Andersson, Thomas Magnusson and Mikael Ottosson have developed a general framework that they use to analyse the development of the Swedish biogas market.
-Monica Westman
+Photographer: Monica Westman

 Supply and demand for biogas have increased considerably in Sweden during the past decades, but domestic production has ceased to grow in recent years.
 However, hopes are now high for a significant expansion, not least as several international companies have entered the market.
 These include Finnish Gasum, French AirLiquide (owner of Fordonsgas), and suppliers of biogas facilities such as Hitachi Zosen Inova.
 From its initial form as a local and regional phenomenon operated by municipalities and public transport companies, the market has now become both national and international, to a certain extent.
 Sweden now imports biogas, mainly from Denmark and other countries through the gas pipeline on the western coast of Sweden.